 Studies have shown that trash left on streets and parks may decrease property values, spread disease and make these areas less pedestrian and children friendly.
 With approximately 80 percent of coastal trash coming from inland watersheds, volunteers are making a difference in the ocean's health as well as in local creek beds, canyons and communities.

-Volunteers attending the kick-off event can learn how to become a zone captain, create a team or join an existing team.
 Additionally, Fallbrook Beautification Alliance provides credits to volunteers in need of school community service hours.

 To see which zone a home or business is in, visit https://arcg.is/0irSqC.